 All of our teachers are trained to work with children with SEND.
-Some are very experienced, and all teachers have access to advice, information, resources and training to enable them to teach all children effectively.
+All teachers have access to advice, information, resources and training to enable them to teach all children effectively.
 We offer training opportunities through access to in-house or Local Authority training, provision of books or guidance towards useful websites and other materials.
 We have good links with a range of outside agencies with specific areas of expertise and utilise these services where appropriate.
 The Bicester Partnership of Schools buys into the service of an Educational Psychologist.